Semesters in the Field Program

 Tropical Biology in Panama Courses

 The program entails students taking four Princeton courses in sequence.
-In 2017, the first course is Tropical Biology taught by STRI faculty member Dr. Yves Basset.
+The first course is Tropical Biology taught by STRI faculty member Dr. Janeene Touchton.
 This course offers an intensive, three-week field experience at various sites in Panama.
 It examines the origins, maintenance, and major interactions among elements of the tropical-terrestrial biota.
 This course involves extensive travel and the completion of many field projects.

 The second course is Ecology and Epidemiology of Parasites and Infections Disease taught by EEB professor Dr. Andrew Dobson.
 In this course students will explore the dynamics and abundance of parasites in a variety of host species in the Panama Canal zone.